BUHAVE > Business > What is a Merchant ID Number?

 How to create a merchant ID for your business?

-You will receive a merchant identification number once you begin work with an acquisition bank, whether directly or, more often, through a merchant service provider such as Tidal Commerce.
+You will receive a merchant identification number when you begin work with an acquiring bank, whether directly or often through a merchant service provider such as Tidal Commerce.
+It’s a business verification process; you’ll need a tax identification number, information about the business’s ownership, and more.

-Chargebacks are a common element of every business (and especially in consumer and retail companies).
+Why chargebacks are bad for business are a common element of every business (and especially in consumer and retail companies).
 However, an unusually high number of chargebacks is generally an indication of a company stealing from customers.
 This is why you may lose your business rights when you consistently receive many chargebacks.

 The MSP or your acquiring bank could also be able to freeze your account or your funds based on your history of transactions.
 It can be quite a sham and block your ability to conduct what makes your business money: accept transactions!